realJohnDoe/Python-8/Hello-world/Hello-world.md

 The lines under def roll_dice(): are indented.
 To do this, use the Tab character on your keyboard (usually above CAPSLOCK on the keyboard).
 Indenting code tells Python that the indented lines are part of the function.

-Tip: The underscore `_` is used to between words in variable and function names in Python to make them easier to read.
+**Tips:** The underscore `_` is used to between words in variable and function names in Python to make them easier to read.
 You can’t use a space.

-Test: If you ‘Run’ your code now, it won’t roll a dice.
+**Testa:** If you ‘Run’ your code now, it won’t roll a dice.
 That’s because you have defined the roll_dice() function, but not called it yet.

 To use a function, you need to call it in the code.
 Go to the end of your code and add a new line to call the roll_dice() function: